dmarkov00/Dumb-game-with-a-ball/README.md

-The purpose of the game is to survive as much as you can and make the highest result
+The purpose of the game is to survive as much as you can and achieve the highest result.